 Why get your master’s degree in musicology?

-For music students who are interested in researching such topics as music’s history, social context or performance practices, the M.A. in music with a musicology option offers the needed skills for this work.
+who are interested in researching such topics as music’s history, social context or performance practices, the M.A. in music with a musicology option offers the needed skills for this work.
 Students explore the research process and enroll in three seminars focused on varying musical topics (recent topics include nineteenth-century instrumental music, John Cage and Wagner).
 As a final project, students write an article-length, original essay.
-With the M.A. in musicology, students can improve their skills and knowledge for use in research, education or performance; they are also prepared for doctoral programs in musicology or performance.
+With the M.A. in musicology, students can improve their skills and knowledge for use in research, education or performance; they are also prepared for doctoral programs in musicology or performance. students

 Why choose UNH for your music degree?